The Bankrate promise

 What is an adjustable-rate mortgage (ARM)?

-An adjustable-rate mortgage, or ARM, is a home loan with an interest rate that changes periodically.
+An adjustable-rate mortgage, or ARM, is a home loan with an interest rate that fluctuates periodically.
 This means that the monthly payments can go up or down.
 Generally, the initial interest rate is lower than that of a comparable fixed-rate mortgage.
-After that period ends, interest rates — and your monthly payments — can go lower or higher.
+After that period ends, interest rates — and your monthly payments — can rise or fall.